 Watch your favourite movies and TV shows for design inspo.
 This can be especially helpful if you’re inspired by interiors from years gone by or exotic destinations, as you can hone in on the little details that complete the scheme.

 ‘I watched The Grand Budapest Hotel and The Great Gatsby for décor ideas,’ Laura reveals.
 There’s plenty of places off screen to spark your imagination too.
 Trips to restaurants or exhibitions, visits to friends’ homes or magazine cut-outs and social media can all stir up some great design ideas.

-● Walls painted in Wimborne White modern emulsion, £49.95 per 2.5l; trim painted in Down Pipe modern emulsion, £49.95 per 2.5l, both Farrow & Ball ● For a similar bed frame, try the Flora metal double bed in Black, £251.95, Furniture in Fashion ● For a similar rug, try the Sigrid Geometric rug, from £89, Dunelm ● Bedding, £80, Soak&Sleep ● For a similar mirror, try the large metal wall mirror, £44.99, Casa Chic ● For a similar plant stand, try the Salix large planter in Brass, £35; Starkey table lamp, £45, both MADE.com ● For similar bedside drawers, try the Blush Pink and White bedside table, £103.50, Furniwork ● For a similar side table, try the Odyssee marble and gold metal side table, £110, Maisons du Monde ● Emerald leopard print, from £18, Wonder & Rah ● Soft velour pompom edge cushions, £12 each; pompom edge cushion, £12, both Next
+Shop the look● Walls painted in Wimborne White modern emulsion, £49.95 per 2.5l; trim painted in Down Pipe modern emulsion, £49.95 per 2.5l, both Farrow & Ball ● For a similar bed frame, try the Flora metal double bed in Black, £251.95, Furniture in Fashion ● For a similar rug, try the Sigrid Geometric rug, from £89, Dunelm ● Bedding, £80, Soak&Sleep ● For a similar mirror, try the large metal wall mirror, £44.99, Casa Chic ● For a similar plant stand, try the Salix large planter in Brass, £35; Starkey table lamp, £45, both MADE.com ● For similar bedside drawers, try the Blush Pink and White bedside table, £103.50, Furniwork ● For a similar side table, try the Odyssee marble and gold metal side table, £110, Maisons du Monde ● Emerald leopard print, from £18, Wonder & Rah ● Soft velour pompom edge cushions, £12 each; pompom edge cushion, £12, both Next

 This is a digital version of a feature that originally appeared in Home Style magazine.
 For more inspirational home ideas, why not subscribe today?